BlueflowerMedia/kijiji/README.md

 ### Creating, Posting and Reposting an ad using the CLI

-Create an ad using kijiji_repost_headless :
+Create an yml file for an ad using kijiji_repost_headless :

 `python kijiji_repost_headless build_ad`